 Regular employees are considered for rate or salary increases based on work performance on a schedule determined by senior management of the university.

 Annual Merit Increase Process

 Regular employees will be considered for merit increases related to work performance.
-Guidelines for merit rate increases are recommended by Human Resources and approved by senior management of the university and are based on a pay-for-performance principle.
+Guidelines for merit rate increases are recommended by Human Resource Management and Development and approved by senior management of the university and are based on a pay-for-performance principle.
 For more information, please see the Performance Management section.

 Rate Adjustments for Temporary or Wage Account Employees

 The university does not have a formal program for scheduled merit rate adjustments for temporary/wage account employees.
 Department heads may give increases, at their discretion, based on merit and the availability of funds with prior approval from Compensation.

 Notification of Changes in Pay Rate or Salary